terryaney/KatApp/scripts/readme.md

 Property Type: `IStringIndexer<((e: Event, application: KatApp) => void)>`; Optional Provide a javascript object where each property is an event handler.
 These event handlers will automatically be added to `HTMLInputElements` based on the property name.
 The property name follows the same patterns as the [`v-on`](#v-on) directive (including [modifiers](#v-on-modifiers)).

+#### IKaInputModel.uploadEndpoint

+Property Type: `string`; Optional
+Provide an `uploadEndpoint` value to the input scope that could be used if `type="file"` or if the template will render a 'file upload' UI component.

+#### IKaInputModel.clearOnUnmount

+Property Type: `boolean`; Optional
+If provided, when an input is removed from the DOM, the associated [`state.inputs`](#iapplicationdatainputs) value is removed.

+#### IKaInputModel.ce

+Property Type: `string`; Optional
+Provide the CalcEngine key if all the values that automatically pull from RBLe Framework calculation values should use a CalcEngine *different from the default CalcEngine*.

+#### IKaInputModel.tab

+Property Type: `string`; Optional
+Provide the CalcEngine result tab name if all the values that automatically pull from RBLe Framework calculation values should use a tab name *different from the default tab specified for the associated CalcEngine*.

 ### v-ka-input Model Samples